 The Growth of Visual Page Builders for WordPress

-Visual Composer is the most widely utilized page builder for WordPress, so much so that it has 135,000 sales already, and god knows how many more custom themes are integrating Visual Composer into their codebase.
-The landscape of creating your own web designs has really changed in the last decade, and more beginner-level users are able to play with page builders to create their own unique website designs.
+Visual Composer is WordPress’s most widely utilized page builder, so much so that it has 500,000 sales already.
+God knows how many more custom themes are integrating Visual Composer into their codebase.
+The landscape of creating your web designs has changed in the last decade, and more beginner-level users can play with page builders to create their unique website designs.

-But, can page builders outperform the art of creating a custom WordPress theme from scratch, using programming languages?
-You still need to have a theme to work with if you want to use Visual Composer; though it does support ALL WordPress themes.
-Looking at the sites that are using Visual Composer, it’s clear that competition is high between developers who can provide custom work, and simply giving WP users an easy alternative to create as they like.
+But can page builders outperform the art of creating a custom WordPress theme using programming languages?
+You still need a theme to work with if you want to use Visual Composer; though it does support ALL WordPress themes.
+Looking at the websites that are using Visual Composer, it’s clear that competition is high between developers who can provide custom work, and simply giving WP users an easy alternative to create as they like.

-Fast tutorials can be helpful in understanding the structure of what you are building, which also gives you knowledge about the current themes that you are working with.
-The more time is spent learning the basics, the easier it becomes to notice how particular functions of a theme works.
+Fast tutorials can help understand the structure of what you are building, which also gives you knowledge about the current themes you are working with.
+The more time spent learning the basics, the easier it becomes to notice how particular functions of a theme works.
 You will learn in this tutorial how to create a basic WordPress theme structure that consists of a header, footer, content area, and a sidebar.
-As recommended by the author, it’s best to practice this on a server that you have enabled locally.
-The end-result is a basic WordPress theme outline that you can start building on top of by immersing in additional tutorials, either from our list, or from the web.
+As recommended by the author, it’s best to practice this on a server you have enabled locally.
+The end result is a basic WordPress theme outline that you can start building on top of by immersing in additional tutorials, either from our list or from the web.

 Create a Bare-bones WordPress Theme from Scratch

-You will find more video tutorials from YouTube at the last part of this tutorials collecion, right now though, we want to mention SitePoint’s quick 5 minute tutorial on how to create your own foundation for a WordPress theme.
+You will find more video tutorials from YouTube at the last part of this tutorial’s collection, right now though, we want to mention SitePoint’s quick 5 minute tutorial on creating your own foundation for a WordPress theme.
 You will end up with a very plain skeleton of a theme and have a better understanding of how to begin to style individual elements using CSS.

 Creating a Custom WordPress Theme from the Ground Up

-A concise recap tutorial of much of what we have already learned so far.
-Shows how to structure a basic WP foundation for a theme that will be fully ready for styling and customization.
+A concise recap tutorial of much of what we have already learned.
+Shows how to structure a basic WP foundation for a theme ready for styling and customization.

 Making an Original Corporate Theme in WordPress

 Corporate themes are some of the most downloaded/purchased themes in the WordPress ecosphere.
 Why you might ask?
-Well, it seems that businesses are finding great success with using WordPress as their front-end and back-end platforms to publish their business websites, but also to manage them with communiities and content.
-The tutorial series here come from Baris Unver, who is focusing on teaching new WP developers what it takes to create a flexible yet stunning WordPress theme for corporate purpose.
-First tutorial focuses on the homepage and the about page, while his second tutorial goes in-depth about page types.
-We’re looking forward to more additions in the series, keep an eye out for them.
+Well, businesses are finding great success with using WordPress as their front-end and back-end platforms to publish their business websites and manage them with communities and content.
+The tutorial series here comes from Baris Unver, who teaches new WP developers what it takes to create a flexible yet stunning WordPress theme for corporate purposes.
+The first tutorial focuses on the homepage and the about page, while his second tutorial discusses page types.
+We’re looking forward to more additions in the series, so keep an eye out for them.